 Murray earned her BS and MPH from the UCLA School of Public Health and an MD from the University of Virginia.
 She completed a Public Health/General Preventive Medicine Residency at the University of Colorado.
 She is board certified in general preventive medicine/public health and occupational medicine.

-This course engages students in the exploration of major environmental and occupational health issues through application of the basic tools of environmental science including epidemiologic methods, toxicology and risk assessment.
-Participants will examine the relationship between environmental and occupational exposures and human disease with emphasis on the interface of science and policy, the role of regulatory agencies and environmental risk communication.
+In this course students explore major environmental and occupational health issues by applying basic tools of environmental science including epidemiologic methods, toxicology and risk assessment.
+Students examine the relationship between environmental and occupational exposures and human disease, emphasizing the interface of science and policy, the role of regulatory agencies and environmental risk communication.
 Topics include air and water quality, hazardous waste, radiation, heavy metals, food safety, environmental pathogens, and clinical occupational medicine.
-Faculty use a variety of teaching tools including lectures, audiovisual media, case studies, guest experts, and assigned readings/exercises.
-As a culminating project, students will author an environmental policy white paper based on a synthesis of scientific evidence.
+Teaching tools include lectures, audiovisual media, case studies, guest experts, and assigned readings/exercises.

 Introduction to Environmental Health